Skip to content

 Line 1 (project-colored background): session topic, folder, git branch + status, Kubernetes context

-Line 2 (black background): model + effort level, elapsed time, context window bar, 5h/7d API quota bars with reset times, Claude service status icon
+Line 2 (black background): model + effort level, optional account profile badge (the MM chip above, useful when juggling multiple Claude Code logins), elapsed time, context window bar, prompt-cache hit rate (⚡ 99% above), 5h/7d API quota bars with reset times and optional pace arrows, Claude service status icon

 Install

-The statusline lives in a public repo on Codeberg: vtmocanu/cc-statusline.
-Clone it and run the installer:
+The statusline lives in a public repo on GitHub: vtmocanu/cc-statusline.
+Since v2.8.0 the easiest way in is Homebrew:

 cd cc-statusline